iamnotnato/alx-low_level_programming/0x02-functions_nested_loops/README.md

       * *The first printed number should be the number passed to your function.*
       * *The last printed number should be 98*

-💡*Fun Fact : 98 Battery St is located in San Francisco, CA*
+> 💡*Fun Fact : 98 Battery St is located in San Francisco, CA*
-  <br><br>

 * **12. The World looks like a multiplication-table, or a mathematical equation, which, turn it how you will, balances itself**
   * File : [100-times_table.c](./100-times_table.c)
     * Required : A function that prints the n times table, starting with 0.
     * Expected Results : If n is greater than 15 or less than 0 the function should not print anything.

-💡*Fun Fact : Quote by Ralph Waldo Emerson : “The world looks like a multiplication-table, or a mathematical equation, which, turn it how you will, balances itself.”*
+> 💡*Fun Fact : Quote by Ralph Waldo Emerson : “The world looks like a multiplication-table, or a mathematical equation, which, turn it how you will, balances itself.”*
-  <br><br>

  * **13. Nature made the natural numbers; All else is the work of women**
    * File : [101-natural.c](./101-natural.c)
       * Required : A program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.

-💡*Fun Fact : “Natural numbers were created by God, everything else is the work of men.”
+> 💡*Fun Fact : “Natural numbers were created by God, everything else is the work of men.”
 Kronecker in a lecture for the Berliner Naturforscher Versammlung (1886).*
-  <br><br>

  * **14. In computer class, the first assignment was to write a program to print the first 100 Fibonacci numbers.
 Instead, I wrote a program that would steal passwords of students.
 My teacher gave me an A**
    * File : [102-fibonacci.c](./102-fibonacci.c)
         * Required : A program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.
         * Expected Results : The numbers must be separated by comma, followed by a space.

-💡*Fun Fact : I think it goes back to my high school days.
+> 💡*Fun Fact : I think it goes back to my high school days.
 In computer class, the first assignment was to write a program to print the first 100 Fibonacci numbers.
 Instead, I wrote a program that would steal passwords of students.
 My teacher gave me an A. – Kevin Mitnick*
-  <br><br>

 * **15. Even Liber Abbaci**
   * File : [103-fibonacci.c](./103-fibonacci.c)
        * Required : A program that finds and prints the sum of the even-valued terms, followed by a new line.

-💡*Fun Fact : Liber Abaci (also spelled as Liber Abbaci; "The Book of Calculation") is a historic 1202 Latin manuscript on arithmetic by Leonardo of Pisa, posthumously known as Fibonacci.*
+> 💡*Fun Fact : Liber Abaci (also spelled as Liber Abbaci; "The Book of Calculation") is a historic 1202 Latin manuscript on arithmetic by Leonardo of Pisa, posthumously known as Fibonacci.*
-  <br><br>

 * **16. In computer class, the first assignment was to write a program to print the first 100 Fibonacci numbers.
 Instead, I wrote a program that would steal passwords of students.
 My teacher gave me an A+**
   * File : [104-fibonacci.c](./104-fibonacci.c)